 Public wi-fi hotspots are fairly common in cafes, bars and eateries, and most hotels and B&Bs offer free wi-fi.
-In accommodation listings the internet icon is used to indicate that there is a computer available for guest use, while the wi-fi icon indicates that there is wi-fi access.
+In accommodation listings the internet icon is used to indicate that there is a computer available for guest use, while the wi-fi icon indicates there is wi-fi access.
 Wi-fi is specifically mentioned in reviews only when charges apply.

-Southern Italy is relatively safe and the average tourist will only have a brush with the law if they need to report a theft.
+Southern Italy is relatively safe and the average tourist will only have a brush with the law if needing to report a theft.
 If you do have something stolen and you want to claim it on insurance, you must make a statement to the police; insurance companies won't pay up without proof of a crime.

 Drugs & Alcohol